 Office: 155 Humphrey School

-Center/Department: Center for Integrative Leadership and Director of Graduate Studies for the Master of Science in Security Technologies degree program in the Technological Leadership Institute
+Center/Department: Director of Graduate Studies for the Master of Science in Security Technologies degree program in the Technological Leadership Institute

 Science, technology, engineering and mathematics education policy; innovation policy, especially the application of design thinking to public policy issues; science and technology policy, telecommunications and information technology issues; green chemistry policy;and public budgeting